F.A.Q.’s for TLD

 The entire state of Michigan with regional representatives dedicated to serving the unique needs of each region.

 While our work overlaps a bit, we are complements to each other rather than competitors.
 The quarterly Edible magazines highlight local food through long form stories, recipes, and advertisements while TLD’s Local Food Guide is a directory to farms and food businesses with some short feature stories.
 Additionally, TLD provides a host of media, marketing and local food consulting services for local food businesses not offered by Edible Publications.

 Is TLD a nonprofit?

-No. We are mission-driven, triple bottom line business.
+No. We are a mission-driven, triple bottom line business.
 We complete our community food systems work following a sustainable, for-profit business model.

 Does TLD apply for grant funding?

 No. However, we do work as contractors with our community partners on innovative, grant-funded projects.
-We are also happy to write letters of support for any of our community partners who are seeking grant funding for projects related to our mission.
+We are also happy to write letters of support for any of our community partners seeking grant funding for projects related to our mission.

 Is TLD self-sustaining?

 Yes.
 The work we do supporting local farms and food producers and educating consumers is supported by the fees for the services we offer.